+'''

-''' SliceExpression:
+SliceExpression:

 PostfixExpression [ ]

-PostfixExpression [ AssignExpression . .
-AssignExpression ] '''
+PostfixExpression [ Slice , opt ]

+Slice:

+AssignExpression

+AssignExpression , Slice

+AssignExpression ..
+AssignExpression

+AssignExpression ..
+AssignExpression , Slice

+'''

 PostfixExpression is evaluated. if PostfixExpression is an expression of type static array or dynamic array, the special variable \$ is declared and set to be the length of the array.
 A new declaration scope is created for the evaluation of the AssignExpression..AssignExpression and \$ appears in that scope only.